getodk/docs/shared-src/docs-tech-guide.rst

 When you first get started you'll need to:

-1. Fork the `ODK Docs repo`_ your own Github Account
+1. Fork the `ODK Docs repo`_ to your own Github Account
 2. Clone it down to your local machine
 3. Install dependencies